• About Us

 There are several reasons why you’d want to temporarily disable Avast antivirus on your computer or laptop.
 Maybe you want to access a website or install a program that’s being blocked by the software.
 Whatever the reason is, we’re here to teach you how to disable Avast antivirus temporarily.

 Avast is one of the most trusted names in the IT security industry, and Avast antivirus software is one of the best-selling antivirus programs in the market.
 Due to the fact that Avast offers a free version of their popular antivirus software, it’s no wonder why it’s so popular among many computer users.
-That said, Avast is not perfect and there may be times when it gives you problems like blocking your favorite website or preventing you from installing software.
-False positives are not uncommon among many antivirus programs although they tend to be reliable for the most part.

 So instead of removing Avast from your computer, you can temporarily disable it for specified period of time.
 You can also manually re-enable Avast after you’re done accessing a website or application that was blocked by the antivirus.